And now, a brief homage to the Vidifont.

 The Vidifont.
 The original model, from CBS Labs, which became Thomson CSF Labs, which became, well, I've lost count.
 It's true that I did most of my work on the Vidifont IV (here's the actual unit I used at Atlanta's WTCG in the late 1970s), but my fascination with TV graphics began with this device.

-Two hard-wired fonts, big and small, and by the way, the small one's all caps.
-Here's an excerpt from one of the brochure's documents:
+Two hard-wired fonts, big and small, and by the way, the small one’s all caps.

 The Vidifont system is a television titling system designed to eliminate the need for artwork or menu-board titling by providing the user with electronically-generated, instantly-available, quality characters.
 A complete Vidifont system consists of a basic Vidifont package, a storage system and miscellaneous accessories or options.